EvanHuang7/ai-tools/README.md

 docker inspect <container_id_or_name>
 ```

+TODO: fix the unhealthy container issue in go backend by checking the health file path after using ko to build image
+TODO: fix unhealthy pod issue in cluster by checking the

 4. Deploy app

 5. Set up DNS record in Cloudfalre to use your own domain

 6. Make sure docker app and docker containers auto restart if VM shut down and restart

+## <a name="deploy-app-with-docker-swarm-in-gce">☁️ Free: Deploy App with Docker Swarm in GCE VM (GCP)</a>

+Do this aftere finish lasting section

 ## <a name="deploy-app-in-gke">☁️ No-Free: Deploy App as K8s Cluster in GKE (GCP)</a>